How Caregivers Benefit from Social Connections

 —Bryan Power, Head of People, Nextdoor

-The evolving landscape of workplace mental health well-being calls for an investment in comprehensive caregiving support.
+The evolving landscape of employee mental health benefits and well-being overall calls for an investment in comprehensive caregiving support.
 Employees face intense strains from caregiving, with its overwhelming responsibilities and profound impact on mental health.

 Some employers are rising to the occasion and embracing a leading cause of mental health issues—family care challenges.
 By integrating the crucial element of family care support into their mental health strategies, employers can significantly enhance the well-being of their employees, increase productivity, and lower overall healthcare spend.